STAHLMAN DESIGN

 I am Justin Stahlman, a draftsman & stonemason in Montreal.
 Here I am at the Forges de Montréal during a collaboration between stonemasons and blacksmiths.

-• Worked in restoration for Atwill-Morin
+• Restoration work for Atwill-Morin

 • Draftsman for Primcar in Montreal